nushell/nushell.github.io/commands/str.md

 ---
 title: str
 layout: command
-nu_version: 0.14
+nu_version: 0.16.1
 ---

-Consumes either a single value or a table and converts the provided data to a string and optionally applies a change.
+Applies the subcommand to a value or a table.

 ## Examples